 - Metadata: raw content, represented by a raw file, is mostly useless.
 Only with additional metadata is it possible to do anything meaningful with it.
 A common set of metadata includes: its title, its author(s), several dates attached to its lifecycle (creation, validation, expiration).
 Also of importance is all the information necessary to classify the document (see below): categories, tags, references to or from other documents and real life concepts (project code, account number, etc.).
 This metadata needs to be stored and managed by the system, with the same (or specific) rules as applied to the raw content itself.

-- Efficient collaboration: the system must enable people to efficiently collaborate (i.e. work together) on content, with functionalities such as versioning, check-in / check-out, locking, workflow or commenting systems.
+- Efficient collaboration: the system must enable people to implement efficient methods of cloud-based collaboration (i.e. work together) on content, with functionalities such as versioning, check-in / check-out, locking, workflow or commenting systems.

 - Delivery: content is usually useless if it sits in a repository without producing business value.
 This is the reason why an organization wants to be able to deliver the content needed by its personnel, customers or partners at the time they really need it, and in a form that is most convenient to them.
 These days, this includes delivery on the web (on a public website for persuasive content, on a intranet or a portal for transactional or business documents), on mobile devices, but also, more traditionally, in a form suitable for printing.